Our History

 From its inception, through to the early 1900s, the focus was on the welfare of young men, and related social concerns.
 In 1851, after first reaching America, the Y further spread its wings to Adelaide, Australia, on the back of the gold rush.
 From the mid 1930s to the early 1960s, the Y was forced by depression and world war to revert to the original foundations of social and community concern.
 The emphasis was on youth work, youth clubs, physical development, leadership training, education and welfare.

-Y associations and centres can now be found all over the world.
+Y associations, facilities, programs and services can now be found all over the world.
 The Y is a community not-for-profit and the oldest youth organisation in the world, and services in Australia now include: children’s services (early learning, kindergarten and OSHC), recreation (swimming, gyms, gymnastics), camping, youth programs and disability services.

 © Copyright YMCA 2020.
 All Rights Reserved.